-I must thank Kyle of Whittington’s Tea Emporium for sending me this tea.
+I must thank Kyle Whittington for sending me this tea from Postcard Teas.

 Hijiri means “a priest of high virtue”.
 The tea comes from Aichi prefecture and is cultivated at an altitude of 700 meters above sea level, without the use of pesticides.